codeleap-uk/internal-libs-monorepo/README.md

 > It's advised to commit using a command line instead of a GUI tool such as VSCode's git feature or Github desktop, to ensure commit's follow the standard and are correctly displayed in changelogs for releases

-There is no simple way to make git hooks interactive across windows and unix, so use `yarn commit` instead of `git commit`.
+There is no simple way to make git hooks interactive across windows and unix, so use `bun run commit` instead of `git commit`.

 These conventions are established to make tracking of changes to our libraries easier through changelogs.
 ### Submitting your changes